2022 Atlantic hurricane season: Tropical Storm Karl

 A disturbance associated with the remnants of Julia formed over the Yucatán Peninsula on October 10 and reached the Bay of Campeche on October 11.
 The system rapidly acquired a well-defined circulation and organized sufficiently to become a tropical depression by 12:00 UTC on October 11, while about 60 nmi north-northeast of Coatzacoalcos, Veracruz, and strengthened into Tropical Storm Karl six hours later.
 A Hurricane Hunters mission into the storm on October 12 found that Karl's sustained winds had increased to 50 kn as it moved slowly northward.
 However, increasing wind shear began to weaken the storm early on October 13 as it stalled over the southwestern Gulf of Mexico.
 Nonetheless, Karl's central pressure began to fall slightly after it began moving south-southeastward as the day progressed.
 Moderate northwesterly shear and drier mid-level air continued to inhibit Karl from strengthening on October 14.
 Although satellite images that morning showed that the dense overcast around the storm's low-level center had become more symmetric overnight, with its heavy thunderstorms concentrated to the southeast of the center, dry air and wind shear snuffed out all of Karl's deep convection several hours later.
 Around 00:00 UTC on October 15, Karl degenerated into a remnant low.
 The remnants of Karl moved towards Tabasco before dissipating about 24 hours later.

 Karl caused significant flooding in southern Mexico, which damaged homes, businesses, and bridges throughout the region.
 The heaviest rainfall occurred in Tabasco and neighboring Chiapas; Camoapa, Tabasco, recorded 387.9 mm of rain in 24 hours on October 14–15, while Río de Janeiro, Chiapas, recorded 342.4 mm during that same period.
 Numerous families had to be evacuated from their homes because of the flooding, which also forced the evacuation of more than a thousand people attending a religious event in Pichucalco, Chiapas.
 Additionally, three storm-related fatalities were reported in Chiapas: one in Pichucalco and two in Juárez.
+Losses totaled to MX$1.394 billion (US$76.9 million) from severe flooding.